atopile/atopile/docs/blog/posts/traits.md

 That might all feel like alot of work, until you realize that the topologies and components are reusable and only need to be defined once.
 You can design a buck converter using just that last block of code and a few imports.

 If you are interested in checking out the full example, you can find it [here](https://github.com/napowderly/traits-playground)

+We have a few language features in the pipeline that will enable this type of workflow in the near future.

 Narayan